mrtedgeesq/docker-nemp-example/README.md

 We'll use the official mongodb image from dockerhub, so we don't need a dockerfile for the db https://hub.docker.com/_/mongo/

+Our docker_compose service for the db looks like this:

+db:
+    image: mongo:3.2
+    ports:
+        - "27017:27017"
+    volumes_from:
+        - dbdata
+dbdata:
+    image: tianon/true
+    volumes:
+        - /data/db
+    command: echo 'Data Container for docker-nemp-example'

+db pulls an appropriate mongo image and opens port 27017, the standard mongo port. it then uses volumes_from to abstract the data into a data container for maximum portability.
+By doing this, multiple instances can share the same data container and also allows for easy backup and restore functionality.

 ## Link everything together

 navigate to root